Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 ISKCON is controlled by hippies who couldn't get other easy jobs ∵ drug addicts get criminal records, and I used to work with them at the markets; all manual labour jobs are dominated by excons.

+To summarise your life (let me know iff I missed any; now that I'm profiling you); can't touch type, can't perform controlled F search patterns, war memorials, war films, and trannies.
+You might be interested to know; Mohini is one of Vishnus' female avatars (not typically included in Dashavatara), Maheshwar is one of Shivas female avatars, and I haven't found any of Brahmas' female avatars yet, but I'm sure they exist.

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense